Awesome-Tofu/miko-bot/README.md

    DEFAULT_LANGUAGE (optional)
    BOT_NUMBER (required)
    OWNER_NUMBER (required)
-   NUMVERIFY_KEY (required)
+   NUMVERIFY_KEY (optional)
-   DEPLOY_HOOK (Optional) only add if you in render, it will be in settings of project
+   DEPLOY_HOOK (Optional) only add if you deploy in render, it will be in settings of project

 4. **Start the script:**
    ```bash